Mofaz snatches victory from defeat with Netanyahu alliance

 Politicians and commentators greeted his move with a mix of admiration and derision.
 "Last night was, without any doubt, Shaul Mofaz's night," said Arik Bender of Maariv newspaper.

-"He saved the ship of Kadima from sinking at the very last moment, assured himself a prominent position in the government, and secured coalition favours for his party."
+"He saved the ship of Kadima from sinking at the very last moment, assured himself a prominent position in the government, and secured coalition favors for his party."

 Shelly Yachimovich, the Labour party leader propelled to the head of a weak opposition with Mofaz's defection, accused him of selling out Kadima, which had been set to lose two thirds of its lawmakers in an early poll.